Hala036/Golden-Generation/USER_MANUAL.md

 - Settings: Manage your account
 [INSERT SCREENSHOT: Retiree dashboard overview]
 ________________________________________
-Managing Your Profile
+#### ***Managing Your Profile***

-Editing Your Profile
+*Editing Your Profile*
 1. Click on the "Settings" icon (usually a gear symbol).
-2. Select "Edit Profile" from the menu.
+2. Select "Edit Profile" or "Edit User Information" from the menu.
 3. Update any information you'd like to change, such as your name, contact details, or interests.
 4. Click "Save Changes" to update your profile.

-Adding or Changing Your Profile Picture
+*Adding or Changing Your Profile Picture*
 1. In your profile settings, click "Change Photo".
 2. Select an image from your device (JPG, PNG, GIF, or WebP format, up to 5MB).
 3. Crop the image if needed.
 4. Click "Save".
 ________________________________________
-Event Management and Calendar (for Retirees)
+#### ***Event Management and Calendar (for Retirees)***

-The Event Management and Calendar module lets you:
+*The Event Management and Calendar module lets you:*
 - View upcoming events in your community
 - Create new events (with manager approval)
 - Join or leave events
 - See your personal schedule in a color-coded calendar

-1. Viewing Events
+**1. Viewing Events**
-• Go to "Upcoming Events" or open your Calendar from the icon.
+- Go to "Upcoming Events" or open your Calendar from the icon.
-• Events are color-coded by category (e.g., Sports, Health, Education).
+- Events are color-coded by category (e.g., Sports, Health, Education).
-• Use filters to find events by category, date, or location.
+- Use filters to find events by category, date, or location.
-• Click on any event to see full details: title, image, description, location, date, time, and participant list (if you are the creator).
+- Click on any event to see full details: title, image, description, location, date, time, and participant list (if you are the creator).

-2. Creating a New Event
+**2. Creating a New Event**

-As a retiree, you can suggest new events for your community.
+*As a retiree, you can suggest new events for your community.
 These will be reviewed by a manager before being published.
-Step-by-Step: Creating an Event
+Step-by-Step: Creating an Event*
 1. Click "Create Event" in your dashboard or click a date in the calendar and select "Create Event."
 2. Fill in the event details:
-– Title: Enter a clear event name (3–100 characters).
+    - Title: Enter a clear event name (3–100 characters).
-– Category: Choose from the list (e.g., Sports, Health, Education).
+    - Category: Choose from the list (e.g., Sports, Health, Education).
 If you don't see a suitable category, ask your manager to add one.
-– Start and End Date: Select the event date(s).
+    - Start and End Date: Select the event date(s).
 You can create single-day or multi-day events.
-– Start and End Time: Set the times (must be at least 30 minutes apart, and not in the past).
+    - Start and End Time: Set the times (must be at least 30 minutes apart, and not in the past).
-– Location: Enter where the event will take place (physical address or online link).
+    - Location: Enter where the event will take place (physical address or online link).
-– Description: Add details about the event (up to 1000 characters).
+    - Description: Add details about the event (up to 1000 characters).
-– Participant Limit: Set the maximum number of participants (1–1000).
+    - Participant Limit: Set the maximum number of participants (1–1000).
-– Image: (Optional) Upload a photo (JPG/PNG/GIF/WebP, up to 5MB).
+    - Image: (Optional) Upload a photo (JPG/PNG/GIF/WebP, up to 5MB).

 3. Review your information.
 The system will check that:
-– The event is not in the past.
+    - The event is not in the past.
-– The end time is after the start time.
+    - The end time is after the start time.
-– The duration is at least 30 minutes.
+    - The duration is at least 30 minutes.
 4. Click "Create Event".
     Note: Events you create will be set to Pending Approval.
 A manager will review and approve or reject your event.
 You'll receive a notification when a decision is made.
 ________________________________________
-3. Managing Your Events
+**3. Managing Your Events**
-• Edit or Delete: You can edit or delete only the events you created, as long as they are not yet approved or have not started.
+    - Edit or Delete: You can edit or delete only the events you created, as long as they are not yet approved or have not started.
-• View Participants: If you created the event, you can see who has joined.
+    - View Participants: If you created the event, you can see who has joined.
-• Join/Leave: For any event, you can click "Join" to participate or "Leave" to cancel your registration.
+    - Join/Leave: For any event, you can click "Join" to participate or "Leave" to cancel your registration.
 ________________________________________
-4. Calendar Features
+**4. Calendar Features**
-• Views: Switch between Month, Week, or Day views.
+- Views: Switch between Month, Week, or Day views.
-• Navigation: Use arrows or the date picker to move between dates.
+- Navigation: Use arrows or the date picker to move between dates.
-• Color Coding: Each event category has its own color for easy identification.
+- Color Coding: Each event category has its own color for easy identification.
-• Quick Create: Click any date in the calendar to open the event creation form.
+- Quick Create: Click any date in the calendar to open the event creation form.
 ________________________________________
-5. Event Approval System
+**5. Event Approval System**
-• Events created by retirees are pending until approved by a manager.
+- Events created by retirees are pending until approved by a manager.
-• Managers see a list of pending events and can approve or reject them.
+- Managers see a list of pending events and can approve or reject them.
-• You will be notified automatically when your event is approved or rejected.
+- You will be notified automatically when your event is approved or rejected.
 ________________________________________
-6. Permissions and Roles
+**6. Permissions and Roles**
 User Role	What You Can Do
 Retiree (You)	Create events (pending approval), edit/delete your own events, join/leave events Manager/Admin	Approve/reject events, edit/delete any event, view all participants, manage categories System Admin	All manager permissions, plus manage associations and advanced settings
-• Editing/Deleting: You can only edit or delete events you created.
+- Editing/Deleting: You can only edit or delete events you created.
-• Joining/Leaving: You can join or leave any event that is open for registration.
+- Joining/Leaving: You can join or leave any event that is open for registration.
-• Category Management: Only managers can create new categories or assign custom colors.
+- Category Management: Only managers can create new categories or assign custom colors.
 ________________________________________
-7. Example Event Categories
+**7. Example Event Categories**
-• Sports
+- Sports
-• Health
+- Health
-• Education
+- Education
-• Technology
+- Technology
-• Social
+- Social
-• Arts
+- Arts
-• Volunteering
+- Volunteering
-All categories are available in Hebrew and English (Arabic optional).
+All categories are available in Hebrew and English.
 ________________________________________
-8. Tips
+**8. Tips**
-• Check your calendar regularly for new events and updates.
+- Check your calendar regularly for new events and updates.
-• Join early: Some events have limited spots.
+- Join early: Some events have limited spots.
-• Contact your manager if you want a new event category or have questions about event approval.
+- Contact your manager if you want a new event category or have questions about event approval.
 ________________________________________
-Requesting Help
+#### **Requesting Help**

-Submitting a Service Request
+*Submitting a Service Request*
 1. Click "Request Help" in your dashboard.
 2. Select the type of service you need:
-– Home Maintenance: Gardening, repairs, cleaning
+    - Home Maintenance: Gardening, repairs, cleaning
-– Transportation: Rides to appointments, shopping
+    - Transportation: Rides to appointments, shopping
-– Technology Help: Computer assistance, phone setup
+    - Technology Help: Computer assistance, phone setup
-– Social Support: Companionship, conversation
+    - Social Support: Companionship, conversation
-– Other: Specify your need
+    - Other: Specify your need
 3. Fill in the details:
-– Title: Brief description of what you need
+    - Title: Brief description of what you need
-– Description: Detailed explanation
+    - Description: Detailed explanation
-– Preferred Date/Time: When you need the help
+    - Preferred Date/Time: When you need the help
-– Duration: How long the task will take
+    - Duration: How long the task will take
-– Location: Where the help is needed
+    - Location: Where the help is needed
 4. Click "Submit Request".
 [INSERT SCREENSHOT: Service request form]
 Tracking Your Requests
 1. Go to "My Requests" in your dashboard.
 2. View the status of your requests:
-– Pending: Waiting for volunteer assignment
+    - Pending: Waiting for volunteer assignment
-– Assigned: A volunteer has been assigned
+    - Assigned: A volunteer has been assigned
-– In Progress: Help is being provided
+    - In Progress: Help is being provided
-– Completed: Service has been finished
+    - Completed: Service has been finished
 ________________________________________
-Volunteering Your Time
+#### **Volunteering Your Time**
-Registering as a Volunteer
+*Registering as a Volunteer*
 1. Click "Volunteer" in your dashboard.
 2. Select the areas where you can help:
-– Home Maintenance: Gardening, repairs, cleaning
+- Home Maintenance: Gardening, repairs, cleaning
-– Transportation: Providing rides
+- Transportation: Providing rides
-– Technology Support: Computer help, phone assistance – Social Support: Companionship, conversation
+- Technology Support: Computer help, phone assistance
+- Social Support: Companionship, conversation
-– Teaching: Sharing skills and knowledge
+- Teaching: Sharing skills and knowledge
 3. Add your availability schedule.
 4. Click "Save Volunteer Profile".
 [INSERT SCREENSHOT: Volunteer registration form]